Does your ‘small company’ find it hard to book travel?

 12 August 2016 by Leigh Cowlishaw

-Examining the results on a recent report from Phocuswright on how leisure travellers shop for online travel and how this reflects on business travel.
+How do the results of a Phocuswright report on how leisure travellers shop for online travel reflect on business travel?

 I’ve recently shared my thoughts on whether business travellers from small companies pay more for travel than bigger organisations.
 My post, which challenges that theory, follows a report from IHG (InterContinental Hotel Group).
 The IHG report also cited that travellers from ‘small’ companies find business travel more time consuming and difficult to book, compared to larger firms.